 Ann's aunt Elisabeth was married to Law Atkinson - making him Ann's uncle.
 We don't meet the Atkinsons in GJ, but one of Law & Elisabeth's sons - probably Edwards - is the "cousin Atkinson"

 who (in episode 2) wants to borrow money from Ann, and gets "a well-worded letter"

 The Atkinsons were an influential family from the Kirkheaton area of Huddersfield, although they originated from Sowerby Bridge just ouside Halifax.

-Elisabeth Atkinson née Edwards
+Elizabeth Atkinson née Edwards

-Elisabeth was the "Mrs Atkinson" of the diaries; her death in Huddersfield on 1 March 1834 happened while Anne & Ann were in York cementing their union, and is mentioned in the diaries.
+Elizabeth was the "Mrs Atkinson" of the diaries; her death in Huddersfield on 1 March 1834 happened while Anne & Ann were in York cementing their union, and is mentioned in the diaries.

 She married Law Atkinson in 1795; they had five children: